leungjch/epicycles/README.md

 ## How to plot Fourier Series

 You can also input numeric or variable values for the radii and velocities of the epicycles.
 To simulate an infinite Fourier series, use the variable `j`, which represents the index of the epicycle (starting from zero), and press "duplicate 100".

-For example, to plot the **square wave**, paste in
+For example, to plot the **Square Wave**:

-`2/(2*math.pi*2*(j+1))` in the radius input and
+`2/(2*math.pi*2*(j+1))` in the radius input

 `2*(j+1)` for the velocity input.

-Some other I found:
+Some other cool Fourier Series:

 **Sawtooth Wave**: